d12frosted/elpa-mirror/stable-melpa/edwina-readme.txt

-;;; Commentary:

-;; Edwina is a dynamic window manager for Emacs.
-It automatically arranges your ;; Emacs panes (called "windows" in Emacs parlance) into predefined layouts, ;; dwm-style.
+Edwina is a dynamic window manager for Emacs.
+It automatically arranges your Emacs panes (called "windows" in Emacs parlance) into predefined layouts, dwm-style.